dheera/big-yellow-proxxon-mf70-conversion/README.md

 If you are here you probably already have one, but the [Proxxon MF70](https://www.proxxon.com/us/micromot/37110.php) is a cheap, tiny 3-axis mill that sells for around USD 400, sometimes much cheaper on Craigslist or eBay and is highly popular with hobbyists, especially for CNC conversions.

 This mill has a number of limitations, but perhaps the biggest of which is that the Y axis is only limited to 46mm of travel.
 It is fairly straightforward to extend this Y axis to 90mm.
-If that is all you would like to do, and keep it as a hand-operated mill, the "hand version" below is for you.
-If you are going to convert it to CNC, the "CNC version" below addresses (a) the Y axis limitation (b) replaces the self-tapping screws with threaded rods which are stronger (c) allows you to mount a NEMA23 motor using all 4 screws.
+The Z axis is also limiting with 70mm of travel, which makes it hard to use a 4th ("A" or rotational) axis.
+Both of these limitations are addressed in this conversion.

+There are other limitations with this cheap mill but not addressed here.
+If you have a 3D printer and want a $600 CNC mill this is it.
+If you want to spend $1000 there are better options available.

 ### Why another MF70 conversion?

 I wasn't fully happy with any of the existing conversions.

-The AliExpress conversion kits are cheap but don't address the Y axis limitation, use the self-tapping screws to hold the entire weight of stepper motors which I am not confident about, and the NEMA23 kits use only 2 out of the 4 mounting screws, which I also do not like.
+The AliExpress conversion kits are cheap but don't address Y axis or Z axis limitations, use the self-tapping screws to hold the entire weight of stepper motors which I am not confident about, and the NEMA23 kits use only 2 out of the 4 mounting screws, which I also do not like.

 The Robotpark conversion has the same issues as the AliExpress kit and costs 10X as much.